-14 phase program (must be completed in 21 phase attempts):
+15 phase program (must be completed in 22 phase attempts):

-The student will be evaluated at the end of the 6th phase attempt, and must have successfully completed 4 of those attempts; at the end of the 13th phase attempt, the student must have successfully completed 8 of those attempts; at the end of the 19th phase attempt, the student must have successfully completed 13 of those attempts; and at the end of the 21st phase attempt; the student must have successfully completed the entire program.
+The student will be evaluated at the end of the 7th phase attempt, and must have successfully completed 4 of those attempts; at the end of the 15th phase attempt, the student must have successfully completed 10 of those attempts; and at the end of the 22nd phase attempt, the student must have successfully completed the entire program.

-Attendance in any portion of the phase will be counted as a phase attempted.
+Attendance in any portion of a phase will be counted as a phase attempted.
 A student called to immediate active military duty will not have the phase from which he or she withdrew counted as an attempt for purposes of calculating the rate of progress.
-If, at anytime, the school determines that the student is unable to graduate from his or her program without exceeding the maximum time frame, the student will be dismissed from the program.
+If, at any time, the school determines the student is unable to graduate from his or her program without exceeding the maximum time frame, the student will be dismissed from the program.